Power Ahead Colorado Rebates

 - Jefferson County

-If you live in the Denver metro area, you're likely covered.
+The rebate is tied to DRCOG-participating municipalities and counties, so eligibility comes down to your specific address.
+If you're in the Denver metro, you're likely covered.
 Check poweraheadcolorado.org to confirm your address qualifies.

 UniColorado and Power Ahead Colorado

 UniColorado installs cold climate heat pumps across the Denver metro area.
-Every ducted and ductless system we install for Colorado homes is Energy Star cold climate certified - which is the Power Ahead requirement.
-We handle rebate paperwork for Xcel, Power Ahead Colorado, and the Colorado state tax credit.
-(HEAR Region 1 funds fully reserved April 28, 2026 - no longer included on new Front Range projects.)
+Every ducted and ductless system we install for Colorado homes is cold-climate certified, which is the Power Ahead requirement.
+We file the rebate paperwork for Xcel, Power Ahead Colorado, and the Colorado state tax credit, and apply the savings to your invoice rather than leaving you to chase reimbursements.

 See all available rebates or get a free estimate to see your total savings.